JakeMaldonado/jakexpress/README.md

 ###### `paths` is an array of objects - each objects should contain:

-`method`: the method of the request
-`path`: the path of the url
+`method`: the method of the request  -- defaults to `get` if undefined `path`: the path of the url
 `action`: a function to do when the path is requested